cjerzak/lpme-software/README.md

 # Key Functions<a id="keyfxns"></a>
 ## `LatentOneRun`
-`LatentOneRun` performs a single run of latent variable analysis with measurement error correction.
+`LatentOneRun` performs a single run of latent variable analysis with measurement error correction (no bootstrapping; 1 split sample partition):
 ```
 # Generate data
 Yobs <- rnorm(1000)